Does Spanking Children Cause Sexual Problems?

 Before going further, let me say that I generally don’t give this kind of study the time of day or even bother to respond to it, because it is strictly secular and rooted in worldly wisdom; which changes with the times.
 Not to mention that it is contrary to what I believe, as a Christian.

 However, the reason I decided to respond to this study or write on this subject is because I know the impact it may have on some Christian parents.
 Particularly, those who don’t really know what they believe or how they believe it, i.e., those who try to raise their children on worldly wisdom, from the likes of Dr. Straus, rather than on Godly wisdom, as espoused by the Bible.

 Therefore, my response is going to be both from a secular, i.e., commonsensical viewpoint, and from a biblical viewpoint.
 Now, having said that, let’s examine some of Dr. Straus’ assertions, first from a commonsensical viewpoint…

 From the quote above, Dr. Straus clearly identifies three sexual problems, which he attributes to spanking.
-These are:

 · verbally and physically coercing a sexual partner to have sex